Two-way radio coverage

 The UHF radio band for commercial radios is between 400 to 512 MHz.
 Until recently, it wasn’t widely used.
 Now, the UHF radio frequency is used for two-way radios, GPS, Bluetooth, cordless phones, and Wi-Fi.

 There are more available channels with UHF so in more populated areas UHF may be less likely to have interference from other systems.
-The range of UHF is also not as far as VHF under most conditions, but this reduced range may be a positive in some cases.
-Since UHF has lower range, there is less chance of distant radios interfering with your signal.
+The range of UHF is also not as far as VHF under most conditions, but this reduced range may be positive in some cases.
+Since UHF has a lower range, there is less chance of distant radios interfering with your signal.

 So, there is no obvious choice for which is better, VHF or UHF and many factors to consider in terms of coverage.
+Alongside your coverage cosiderations, you will also have to consider which OFCOM radio licence you require.